rgfeldman/jhove/README.md

 LinkToCIS     (Establishes a link from the DAMS media back to the CIS)

-Sync          (Sync process: Brings over metadata from the CIS to the DAMS, Syncs the pathname in the CIS to point to the IDS derivative rather than the media drive)
+Sync          (Brings over metadata from the CIS to the DAMS, Syncs the pathname in the CIS to point to the IDS derivative rather than the media drive)

 ThumbnailSync (replaces the thumbnail image in the CIS with the current thumbnail image in the DAMS system)

+The java code for ALL of these execution types is found in this repository and is to be compiled into a single .jar file.
+Please refer to CDIS2.0 Configuration Guide.docx for details on how to configure and execute the CDIS batch processes.